cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 * [Git CheatSheet](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet) All git commands in a single cheatsheet
 * [Git UI Tools](https://git-scm.com/downloads/guis/): A list of UI tools for git
 * [Git Documentation](https://git-scm.com/doc): The Official documentation for using git
+* [Git Reference](https://git-scm.com/docs): A reference to all git commands
+* [Basic "Git Everyday" Walkthrough](https://git-scm.com/docs/giteveryday): A reference to basic git commands used on everyday coding

 ### Advanced exercises material
 * [Git Branching](https://learngitbranching.js.org/): Learn what git does in a visual way with this website